Meander-Cloud/go-dispatch/README.md

 Concept:
 - upon `New`, depending on caller-specified `Options`, `Dispatcher` will instantiate and spawn a fixed number of goroutines
 - each goroutine will have an event queue associated, the length of which is caller-specified via `Options`
-- each event carries a caller-specified `serialID`, which must be a `comparable` type
+- each event carries a caller-specified `serialID`, which must be of `comparable` type

 Simple dispatch algorithm:
 - for each event at time of dispatch, if an event with the same serialID is waiting in a goroutine queue or currently being processed, push event to this goroutine queue